 It’s perfectly normal to want to modify your vehicle other than to make it look more appealing or perform better.
 One popular upgrade is to add nitrous oxide injection, but that leads people to an important question.
 Is it legal in the U.S. to have nitrous installed in your car?

-Using Nitrous in cars is not illegal on a federal level in the United States.
+Using nitrous in cars is not illegal on a federal level in the United States.
 However, NOS laws vary from state to state.
-It’s also not illegal to store or transport the gas but is unlawful to use it as an inhalant.
+It’s never illegal to store or transport the gas, but is unlawful to use it as an inhalant.
 If you drive on a track or on private property, nitrous oxide is completely legal.

-In this guide, we look at a few state laws you should know about.
-We also discuss some other modifications that might be considered illegal.
+In this guide, I look at a few state laws you should know about.
+I also discuss some other modifications that might be considered illegal.

 State Nitrous Laws